anovos/anovos-docs/docs/api/data_transformer/transformers.md

 </code></dt>
 <dd>
 <div class="desc"><p>This function replaces less frequently seen values (called as outlier values in the current context) in a
-categorical column by 'others'.
+categorical column by 'outlier_categories'.
 Outlier values can be defined in two ways –
-a) Max N categories, where N is used defined value.
-In this method, top N-1 frequently seen categories are considered and rest are clubbed under single category 'others'. or Alternatively,
+a) Max N categories, where N is user defined value.
+In this method, top N-1 frequently seen categories are considered and rest are clubbed under single category 'outlier_categories'. or Alternatively,
-b) Coverage – top frequently seen categories are considered till it covers minimum N% of rows and rest lesser seen values are mapped to mapped to others.
+b) Coverage – top frequently seen categories are considered till it covers minimum N% of rows and rest lesser seen values are mapped to 'outlier_categories'.
 Even if the Coverage is less, maximum category constraint is given priority.
 Further, there is a caveat that when multiple categories have same rank.
 Then, number of categorical values can be more than max_category defined by the user.</p>
+<p>This function performs better when distinct values, in any column, are not more than 100.
+It is recommended that to drop those
+columns from the computation which has more than 100 distinct values, to get better performance out of this function.</p>
 <h2 id="parameters">Parameters</h2>
 <dl>
 <dt><strong><code>spark</code></strong></dt>